 Ransomware is showing no signs of slowing down.
 As more businesses keep them funded the cyber criminals are steadily launching new attacks and making it their full-time job.
 Most attacks come via phishing emails – those emails that trick employees into clicking a link – and they can be extremely convincing.
 While training helps people spot them, it’s no guarantee.
 We recommend using business-class spam filters to catch these types of emails before they land in your employee inboxes so that triggering a ransomware attack becomes something that happens to other businesses, not yours.

 Did you enjoy reading, What happens if you pay ransomware?
-Secure your business network and systems now, we can help!
+Secure your business network and systems now, we can help with cybersecurity services!
 Call us at 888-596-3998